-Think of a data clean room as the Switzerland of data.
-It’s a neutral environment where two parties can securely share and analyze data with full control of how, where and when the data can be used.
+Think of a data clean room as Switzerland.
+It’s a neutral environment where two parties can securely share and analyze data.
+Each party has full control of how, where, and when to use it.

-Clean room environments overlap a brand’s first-party data with secure privacy-compliant impression-level data aggregated from the open internet and the specific platform’s data.
-User level data goes into the clean room and aggregated insights come out in a comingled audience group called a cohort.
+Clean room environments typically combine a brand’s first-party data with security tools and privacy-compliant data aggregated from the internet.
+User-level data goes into the clean room and aggregated insights come out in a commingled audience group called a cohort.

-This allows brands to securely match their first-party data with a partner like Amazon’s or Google’s data for developing insights, identifying new targeting opportunities and creating efficiencies through audience segmentation.
+Brands can then securely match their first-party data with partner data.
+For example, you can connect your Amazon or Google data.
+Then, develop insights, identify new targeting opportunities, and create efficiencies through audience segmentation.

 Why Are Clean Rooms Important?

-Clean rooms have existed in various forms for decades.
-In response to well-known privacy laws recently, targeting and measurement options are being removed from the table such as Google’s deprecation of third-party cookies.
+Clean rooms have existed in various forms for decades but they’ve undergone some significant changes in recent years.
+Google and other clean room providers have had to remove certain targeting and measurement options due to new privacy laws.
 As a result, the data version of clean rooms has become particularly relevant and important to the marketing industry.